 Moreover, by looking at the evolution of the PL peak position as a function of power, we see a spectral shift towards lower energy (i.e. red shift) for the neutral exciton and biexciton lines (see Supplementary Material SM, Fig S1).
 This energy shift could be attributed to an increase of the lattice temperature.
-According to the literature, a $5~meV$ shift would correspond to a $50~K$ temperature rise of the lattice \cite{park_imaging_2021}.
+According to the literature, a $5~meV$ shift would approximately correspond to a $50~K$ temperature rise of the lattice \cite{park_imaging_2021}.
 The evolution of PL spectra as a function of power also shows significant line broadening.
 This broadening is asymmetrical and pronounced at low energies.
-If we reach higher excitons density by using a $1.5~ps$ Ti:Sa laser pulse at $700~nm$ excitation wavelength, the spectral changes are even more pronounced on the two dominant peaks: the exciton and biexciton (see Fig. \ref{fig:1} (c)).
+If we reach higher excitons density by using a $1.5~ps$ Ti:Sa laser pulse at $700~nm$ excitation wavelength, the spectral changes are even more pronounced on the two dominant peaks corresponding to the exciton and biexciton (see Fig. \ref{fig:1} (c)).
 Studies carried out on the negative trion in $WSe_2$ show similar behavior.
-Concerning the trion emission, this broadening is explained by the existence of a high-energy trionic population that loses its kinetic energy through energy exchange with an electron gas, the so-called recoil effect involving two particles of different masses \cite{esser_photoluminescence_2000,zipfel_electron_2022}.
+Concerning the trion emission, this broadening is explained by the existence of a high-energy trionic population that loses its kinetic energy through energy exchange with an electron gas, the so-called recoil effect involving two particles of different masses \cite{esser_photoluminescence_2000,zipfel_electron_2022,bauer_optical_2013}.
 This process was also mentioned to analyze the heating of a trion population in $MoSe_2$ \cite{park_imaging_2021}.
 In our case, this spectral broadening is clearly seen in PL spectra at high flux.
-In this configuration we estimate a photogenerated carrier density varying from $10^{10}~cm^{-2}$ per pulse at low power to $10^{13} cm^{-2}$ for $10~mW$ which is still below but close to the Mott transition around $10^{14}~cm^{-2}$ \cite{klingshirn_semiconductor_2012}.
+In this configuration we estimate a photogenerated carrier density varying from $10^{10}~cm^{-2}$ per pulse at low power to $10^{14}~cm^{-2}$ for $10~mW$ which, in high exciton regime, might reach the Mott transition (around 2 to 3 $10^{13}~cm^{-2}$) in the first picoseconds \cite{klingshirn_semiconductor_2012,lin_many-body_2019,steinhoff_exciton_2017,kudlis_modeling_2021,radisavljevic_mobility_2013,chernikov_electrical_2015}.
+Further discussion can be found in the Supplementary Material, section VIII.
 These excitation conditions will be used in the following to carry out time-resolved experiments.